Model-agnostic search of gravitational wave echoes in LVK data: LVK data analysis pipeline

-For the effective search template $\tilde{h}_j$ in Eq.~(\ref{eq:combdata}), since it remains close to the original signal waveform as noted earlier, we continue to use the simple \ac{UniEw} model~\cite{Wu:2023wfv}, which provides a leading-order description of \acp{QNM} under different theoretical assumptions, i.e.
+For the effective search template $\tilde{h}_j$ in Eq.~(\ref{eq:combdata}), since it remains close to the original signal waveform as noted earlier, we continue to use the simple \ac{UniEw} model in Eq.~(\ref{eq:uniformQNM}) as the leading-order description of \acp{QNM}, with the detector response now included.
+The \ac{UniEw} model is parametrized by seven parameters:

-This template, defined within the frequency band $[f_{\rm min}, f_{\rm max}]$, comprises a series of equally spaced \acp{QNM}.
-The central frequencies are given by $f_n=\Delta f(n+q_0)$, where the index runs from $n=N_{\rm min}$ to $N_{\rm max}$, determined by $N_{\rm min}=\lceil f_{\rm min}/\Delta f \rceil$ and $N_{\rm max}=\lfloor f_{\rm max}/\Delta f \rfloor$.
-The coefficient $A^\prime=A \tau$ represents the average amplitude for the mode peaks in the frequency domain, with $A$ being the average of the time-domain amplitude $A_n$ in Eq.~(\ref{eq:abshf}).\footnote{Ref.~\cite{Wu:2023wfv} defines the UniEw model with the time-domain amplitude $A$, but the Bayesian search parameter is the frequency-domain amplitude $A^\prime$, with the same unit as $h(f)$.
-The notation does not explicitly separate $A^\prime$ from $A$.
-But this typo does not affect the analysis or the reported results.} Accordingly, the \ac{UniEw} model is parameterized by seven parameters

 which correspond to the frequency spacing, relative offset, overall amplitude, damping time, minimum and maximum central frequencies of the \acp{QNM}, and time duration of the echo signal, respectively.
-To ensure that each \ac{QNM} is distinct and well-separated, we impose a cutoff on the spectral width of each mode defined as $f_\textrm{cut}=\min\{\max[ \sqrt{6}/(\pi\tau),3/T],\Delta f/2\}$.
+To ensure that each \ac{QNM} is distinct and well separated, we impose a cutoff on the spectral width of each mode defined as $f_\textrm{cut}=\min\{\max[ \sqrt{6}/(\pi\tau),3/T],\Delta f/2\}$.
 This cutoff is bounded from above by $\Delta f/2$ to prevent overlap between adjacent modes.
 The lower bound is set to $\max[ \sqrt{6}/(\pi\tau),3/T]$, which ensures that the truncation occurs at approximately $20\%$ of the peak height in the high-resolution regime, or retains at least six frequency bins in the lower-resolution limit.

 The parameter space of the \ac{UniEw} model is motivated by the expected echo signal characteristics from \acp{UCO}.
 The frequency spacing $\Delta f$ is related to the time delay $t_d$ by $\Delta f\approx 1/t_d$.
-For a highly compact UCO whose reflective surface lies a Planck-scale distance outside the would-be horizon—as may arise from quantum-gravity corrections—we parameterize the separation as $\ln\epsilon\approx -\eta \ln (M/\ell_{\mathrm{Pl}})$ with $\eta\sim \mathcal{O}(1)$ and $\ell_{\mathrm{Pl}}$ the Planck length.
+For a \ac{UCO} whose reflective surface lies a Planck-scale distance outside the would-be horizon---as may arise from quantum-gravity corrections---we parametrize the separation as $\ln\epsilon\approx -\eta \ln (M/\ell_{\mathrm{Pl}})$ with $\eta\sim \mathcal{O}(1)$ and $\ell_{\mathrm{Pl}}$ the Planck length.
 Using Eq.~(\ref{eq:td}), this gives